We are delighted to be collaborating again with our partners

 September 18 – 28, 2017

-Bali Institute is collaborating with University of Western Australia’s Indigenous Studies
+The Bali Institute has been collaborating with the University of Western Australia’s

 Below is a sample itinerary that includes activities we often consider when designing our cultural immersion programs—it is not meant to reflect activities that are guaranteed in every program.
 The activities that will be included in each customized program are based on availability and program scheduling considerations, and are subject to change.

 Ubud is a thriving village in central Bali and is considered the cultural capital of this tiny island.
 It is famous as an arts and crafts hub, and much of the village and nearby areas consist of artists’ workshops and galleries.
 Here you find remarkable architecture and other sites including historical museums, famous woodcarvers and artists, and an array of interesting cafes, local foods, and non-stop ceremonies.
 The word Ubud comes from the Balinese word for medicine, so it is here that people flock for healing energies, good spirits, meditation, yoga, artistry, and indigenous knowledge.

 - Head out into the village in teams and get to know Bali through a scavenger hunt

 - Visit a traditional market and temple, walk through serene rice paddies, and visit one of Bali’s active volcanoes

 - Learn Balinese music and dance, woodcarving and offering-making at a local banjar (community center)

 - Visit a local fair trade organization that supports small-scale Balinese artisans and learn about economic development challenges in Bali